HugoLePicard/tutorial-triton-inference-server/README.md

 This marks the transition from a **client-driven pipeline** to a **fully self-contained server-side inference system**.

-# Benchmarking the Three Pipelines
+## Step 10 - Benchmarking the Three Pipelines

 You can run the following script to benchmark and compare the three pipelines: